How To Design Your Best Full Marathon Training Plan

 Before you start running, you’ll need to plan intelligently.

 Here’s how to start training for a marathon:

 Whether you are following a schedule that’s 8 weeks, 12 weeks, 16 weeks, 52 weeks, or something else, assessing your past performance (s) is non-negotiable.

-If you’re a beginner, and training for your first marathon, take a look at how you performed in your most recent half marathon, 10K, or 5K.
+If you’re a beginner, and training for your first marathon, look at how you performed in your most recent half marathon, 10K or 5K.

 Never completed a race?
-If you’re a beginner to running races, you’ll still want to assess your current fitness level in order to train intelligently.
+If you’re a beginner at running races, you’ll still want to assess your current fitness level to train intelligently.
 You can do so through a time trial.

 But there’s more to look at other than just your finish times:

 Look at your weight, body fat percentage, nutrition, hydration, fueling, pacing, strength training, injuries, running shoes, etc.